coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 035.md

 Map:
 ![[dungon.webp]]

 We start on the southern route and make our way up to the rubble.
 The branch on the right is closed with radiation symbols all over the place.
-We take the path to the left, then go down south to the left into the area with an access point. [[Garf]] jacks in so that she can begin her netrun to try to upload the virus that [[Emerick]] gave her.
+We take the path to the left, then go down south to the left into the area with an access point. [[content/Nuclear Chrome/Player Characters/Deceased/Garf]] jacks in so that she can begin her netrun to try to upload the virus that [[Emerick]] gave her.

 Garf gains access to most of the cameras and sees Omen just slaughtering people that he runs into.
 She then gets the camera to the hangar, then sees [[Mr. Steele]] step out of a door, talking to a staff member.
 He steps back into the room and Garf informs the rest of us about these developments.